francescotonini/object-aware-gaze-target-detection/README.md

 EOT
 ```

-The implementation requires both object and faces annotations.
+The implementation requires both object and faces annotations as well as depth maps from MiDaS.
 Therefore, you need run the following script to extract face and object annotations.

 ```bash